 There’s great accommodation to suit all budgets and preferences in Western Massachusetts, from charming bed and breakfasts to resorts.
 We stayed at the Hampton Inn Springfield South Enfield, in Connecticut, just a few miles south of Springfield.
 The property features an indoor pool, fitness center and 32-inch flat screen TV’s in comfortable and spacious rooms.

-We were guests of the Massachusetts Office of Travel and Tourism and the Valley Visitor Center and thank them for providing us the opportunity to highlight this wonderful area of New England.
+We were guests of the Massachusetts Office of Travel and Tourism and the Explore Western Mass and thank them for providing us the opportunity to highlight this wonderful area of New England.
 However, all opinions and photos in this article are our own.